fostiropoulos/CYK/README.md

 If a symbol is on the final cell it might be the final so assume string is accepted.

-Also note that the documented input format is CNF, according to the specifications provided by the professor, we could input a language in any format.
+Also note that the documented input format is CNF, according to the specifications provided, we could input a language in any format.
 But we tried to go the extra mile and make it better.

 ##Refferences